 Our Story So Far

-CWPA is a work in progress but every year our reach grows bigger and our conservation message gets a little louder.
-We are so proud to be a part of it and happy that we are able to put a smile on your face!!!
+Every year our reach grows bigger and our conservation message gets a little louder.
+We are so proud to be a part of it and happy that we can put a smile on your face!

 Paul Joynson-Hicks.
 MBE – Founder CWPA

 A wildlife photographer through and through, Paul has lived in East Africa for the last 30 years.
 After producing some photography books of his work on Uganda, Tanzania and the Luangwa Valley in Zambia he clearly didn't have enough to do, so set up an array of different social enterprises: working with street kids in Uganda; creating recycled artwork with disabled men and women; racing goats to raise money for charities; and selling recycled phones to enable girls to go to school.
 All of which earnt him his MBE in 2011.
 Since then, and in between photographic safaris, he has focused on wildlife conservation issues which in turn gave birth to the Comedy Wildlife Photography Awards, bringing us right up to date!
 Well, more or less, he still lives in Tanzania, with his Beloved, a couple of feisty young lads, a pair of energetic springers, cats, chickens and there are Sykes monkeys often raiding the veggie patch.
 Lastly, he is also a sports fans and player, although more enthusiastic than skilled, and don’t let's let Tom talk about his golf or Tom will go on and on and on about how he beat Paul at golf one time with a hole in one…ugh…